supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex03_Scheduled_Query.md

 1. Use the *And then* drop-down menus to select **Run playbook**

-1. A second drop-down menu appears with an *Information (i)* message regarding playbook permissions and a **Manage playbook permissions link**
+1. If A second drop-down menu appears with an *Information (i)* message regarding playbook permissions and a **Manage playbook permissions link**

     >**Note:** The playbooks will appear grayed out in the drop-down list until permissions are configured.